ekinderdiyok/ekinderdiyok/README.md

-# Hi there, I'm Ekin.
-Welcome to my GitHub profile where I showcase my data analytics portfolio!
+# Welcome to my GitHub profile!
+Here, I showcase my data analytics portfolio and my competences.

-I am a data analyst trained in 𝚿behavioral-, 🌐network-, and 🧠neuroscience.

 I am open to work.
 You can find my CV (resume) and contact information on the left, just below my profile picture.